 - 1. A family, which may also include servants and employees living with the family; or - 2.
-A person or group of not more than three unrelated persons living together.
+A person or group of unrelated persons living together not to exceed three in a dwelling unit with three or fewer bedrooms and not to exceed five in a dwelling unit with more than three bedrooms.